bevyengine/bevy-website/content/learn/book/control-flow/systems.md

 [`Update`]: https://docs.rs/bevy/latest/bevy/app/struct.Update.html
 [`Fixed`]: https://docs.rs/bevy/latest/bevy/prelude/struct.Fixed.html

-## One-shot Systems
+## One-Shot Systems

 Systems can also be run on demand, via a "one-shot" pattern.
 This is an extremely flexible tool, allowing you to execute arbitrary logic on the world in an ergonomic way whenever you please.
 One-shot systems are particularly useful for testing, handling callbacks in UI, or creating scripted events.

-We have two means of running one-shot systems:
+We have two ways of running one-shot systems:

 - Register and invoke a system's [`SystemId`].
 - Access a System by name, caching it in a [`CachedSystemId`].

-Both means involve accessing the *state* of a particular system.
+Both ways involve accessing the *state* of a particular system.
 When working with one-shot systems, entities are spawned to store this information.
 The [`Entity`] identifier for each system are stored in a `SystemId` (or `CachedSystemId`).